1997 American League Division Series: Game 2

 Scott Erickson faced Jamie Moyer in Game 2 and the situation cried for a Mariner victory.
 In the bottom of the first, the Mariners got two runs after a leadoff single and subsequent double on RBI groundouts by Ken Griffey and Edgar Martinez, but Harold Baines homered to make it a one-run game in the second and in the fifth, after Moyer got two quick outs, he surrendered a walk and a single.
 Moyer then left the game with a strained flexor in his left elbow.
-Roberto Alomar would double in two runs off of Paul Spoljaric to give the Orioles a 3–2 lead.
-In the seventh, Brady Anderson's two-run home run after a walk off of Bobby Ayala gave the Orioles a commanding 5–2 lead.
-The Mariners got a run in the bottom of the inning when Paul Sorrento drew a leadoff walk off of Scott Erickson, moved to second on a passed ball and scored on Rob Ducey's RBI single, but the Orioles widened the gap in the eighth off of Ayala.
+Roberto Alomar would double in two runs off Paul Spoljaric to give the Orioles a 3–2 lead.
+In the seventh, Brady Anderson's two-run home run after a walk off Bobby Ayala gave the Orioles a commanding 5–2 lead.
+The Mariners got a run in the bottom of the inning when Paul Sorrento drew a leadoff walk off Scott Erickson, moved to second on a passed ball and scored on Rob Ducey's RBI single, but the Orioles widened the gap in the eighth off Ayala.
 After loading the bases on a single, double and intentional walk, Lenny Webster walked to force in a run before Mike Bordick's two-run single made it 8–3.
 Norm Charlton relieved Ayala and allowed an RBI double to Brady Anderson.
 The Orioles cruised to their second straight 9–3 win and were up 2–0 in the series heading to Baltimore.
 This would be the final postseason game played at the Kingdome.